Large Language Model Sourcing: A Survey: Sourcing from Training Data

 \subsubsection{Black Box Methods}

-Black box methods offer a powerful paradigm for training data attribution, operating without direct access to the model's internal parameters.
-These approaches primarily employ retrieval strategies, ranging from direct vector-space similarity to more nuanced neighborhood-space analysis, to pinpoint the most influential training samples for a given model prediction.
+Black box methods provide a powerful paradigm for training data attribution, functioning without access to model internals.
+They primarily use retrieval strategies—from vector-space similarity to neighborhood-space analysis—to identify the most influential training samples for a given model prediction.

 \textbf{Retrieval-based Data Attribution.} This approach to retrieval-based data attribution relies on measuring the similarity between vector representations of training samples and test examples.
 In this method, both training and test data are typically embedded into a high-dimensional vector space~\cite{chen2024fasttrackfastaccuratefact}, often using internal representations from the model itself or pre-trained embedding models.
 The underlying assumption is that the training samples most similar to a test example in this vector space had the greatest influence on the model’s prediction for that test case~\cite{hanawa2021evaluationsimilaritybasedexplanations,pezeshkpour2021empirical}.
-Common similarity measures include cosine similarity, Euclidean distance, and dot product~\cite{hanawa2021evaluationsimilaritybasedexplanations}.
+Common similarity measures include cosine similarity, Euclidean distance, and dot product~\cite{hanawa2021evaluationsimilaritybasedexplanations, yang2025gmvaluatorsimilaritybaseddatavaluation}.
 The process generally involves computing similarity scores between the test example and all training samples, then ranking them to retrieve the top-K most similar instances.
 This approach is particularly well-suited to models that operate on vector representations, such as deep neural networks for text or image processing.
 A key advantage is its scalability, as efficient approximate nearest neighbor search algorithms can handle large datasets.
 However, the method’s effectiveness is highly dependent on the quality and relevance of the vector representations~\cite{zhao2019inferringtrainingdataattributes}.
 It may fail to capture complex, non-linear relationships learned by the model, particularly if the embedding space does not align well with the model’s decision boundaries.